mjlavin80/cather_modern_vocab/README.md

 ### Best Order of pickle scripts
-csv_to_pickle.py ... pulls from meta/finalmeta.csv, converts full text to tsvs and slices gutenberg headers and footers csv_meta_to_pickle.py ... original genres ... only runs on underwood_genres texts, bit essential but might use this later lavin_to_csv_and_pickle.py
+csv_to_pickle.py ... pulls from meta/finalmeta.csv, converts full text to tsvs and slices gutenberg headers and footers

-csv_to_pickle needs to be edited to get gutenberg and manual files
+check these:
+csv_meta_to_pickle.py ...
+original genres ... only runs on underwood_genres texts, bit essential but might use this later

 # Tests

 - Lexical richness (can be done from dictionaries)
 - Latinate-Germanic divide (dictionaries)

-- Parts-of-speech ... adjectives and adverbs ... use
+- Parts-of-speech ... adjectives and adverbs ... use spacy, run on gutenberg and other
-- Neologism analysis (regression)
-- Average syllables-per-word
+- Average syllables-per-word ... run on gutenberg and other

 # Other Tests (If Time)
 - Sentence length?